FDio/vpp/docs/gettingstarted/developers/bihash.md

 iterates across the entire table, calling callback_fn with active entries.

+#### Bihash table iteration safety

+The iterator template "clib_bihash_foreach_key_value_pair" must be used with a certain amount of care.
+For one thing, the iterator template does _not_ take the bihash hash table writer lock.
+If your use-case requires it, lock the table.

+For another, the iterator template is not safe under all conditions:

+* It's __OK to delete__ bihash table entries during a table-walk.
+The iterator checks whether the current bucket has been freed after each _callback_fn(...)_ invocation.

+* It is __not OK to add__ entries during a table-walk.

+The add-during-walk case involves a jackpot: while processing a key-value-pair in a particular bucket, add a certain number of entries.
+By luck, assume that one or more of the added entries causes the __current bucket__ to split-and-rehash.

+Since we rehash KVP's to different pages based on what amounts to a different hash function, either of these things can go wrong:

+* We may revisit previously-visited entries.
+Depending on how one coded the use-case, we could end up in a recursive-add situation.

+* We may skip entries that have not been visited

+One could build an add-safe iterator, at a significant cost in
+performance: copy the entire bucket, and walk the copy.

+It's hard to imagine a worthwhile add-during walk use-case in the first place; let alone one which couldn't be implemented by walking the table without modifying it, then adding a set of records.

 ### Creating a new template instance

 Creating a new template is easy.
 Use one of the existing templates as